 With many years of experience guiding individuals and families through every stage of getting divorce, our divorce solicitors in North Yorkshire are dedicated to getting the outcome you need for you and your loved ones in the right way for your circumstances.

 Our team includes members of leading family law association Resolution, with a strong focus on using alternative dispute resolution to remove conflict from family law.
-We are accredited by Resolution for mediation and are members of the Family Mediation Council, with the team also including several trained Collaborative Lawyers.
+With the team also including several trained Collaborative Lawyers.

-The price of divorce can vary, but, as a leading divorce firm in North Yorkshire, we offer a fixed fee divorce cost service to make that first step even easier.
+The cost of divorce can vary, but, as a leading divorce firm in North Yorkshire, we offer a fixed fee divorce cost service to make that first step even easier.
 This covers the legal process of getting divorced, including completing and filing your divorce petition, standard correspondence with your spouse and their solicitors and applying for the decree nisi and decree absolute.

 For more complex matters, including making divorce settlements and arrangements for children, we may be able to deal with each stage of the process on a fixed fee basis or charge according to an hourly rate, depending on the circumstances.